FidelElie/FiDev/apps/home/src/content/music/2018-03-18/demo-taped-momentary.md

 ---
 This project was a bit of a unintentional listen, but a welcome one this week.
 I got round to listening to this relatively new release and was left feeling a bit torn.
-I like the synths but I didn't really get that much from any of the songs other than Insecure.
+I like the synths but I didn't really get that much from any of the songs other than :track[16Hc163Y0iTlNuh7hqEwRU][Insecure].
 The production is good on it and I will look out for more from this artist.
 He at least caught my attention, so I will be looking to see what he does next while listening to Insecure (Was really feeling that song).